Pytonballoon810/Smart-Home-Lawn-Sprayer/README.md

 ## Parts

+*As I live in Germany you might find some links not to work or be too expensive with shipping.
+Please search some suitable replacements*

 - [ESP8266](https://amzn.eu/d/jcvoaGJ) (I used a AZDelivery D1 Mini NodeMcu)
 - [1/2" 12V Solenoid Valves](https://de.aliexpress.com/item/4000325042438.html) (I recommend normally closed (NC) ones since these would not run when no power is connected)(I used 6)
 - [12V Relay Board](https://de.aliexpress.com/item/1005002867727977.html) (I used a 6 channel one)